matrix-org/matrix-spec-proposals/proposals/1543-qr_code_key_verification.md

    - Alice's cross-signing key matches the cross-signing key encoded in the QR code.

-   If any of these checks fail, Alice's device displays an error message.
+   If any of these checks fail, Alice's device displays an error message indicating that the code is incorrect, and sends a `m.key.verification.cancel` message to Bob's device.

    Otherwise, at this point, Alice's device has now verified Bob's key, and her device will display a message saying that all is well.
 7. Alice's device sends a `m.key.verification.start` message with `method` set to `m.reciprocate.v1` to Bob (see below).
+The message includes the shared secret from the QR code.
-8. Upon receipt of the `m.key.verification.start` message, Bob's device presents a button for him to press /after/ he has checked that Alice's device says that things match.
+8. Upon receipt of the `m.key.verification.start` message, Bob's device ensures that the shared secret matches, and if so, presents a button for him to press /after/ he has checked that Alice's device says that things match, and a button for him to press if Alice's device indicates that the QR code is invalid or if Alice has not yet scanned.
+If the shared secret does not match, it should display an error message indicating that an attack was attempted.
+(This does not affect Alice's verification of Bob's keys.)
 9. Bob sees Alice's device confirm that the key matches, and presses the button on his device to indicate that Alice's key is verified.
 10. Both devices send an `m.key.verification.done` message.